alinas2000/RecipeRecommender/readme.md

 > `$ jupyter notebook`

-Open `data_gathering.ipynb` and run all the cells.
+Open `recipe_pickling.ipynb` and run all the cells.
 This should save 3 pickled datasets to `website/cached_models`.
 These datasets help with retraining the recommender system.

 #### Run Server